itay-grudev/palworld/README.md

 PalServer docker container based on a non-root `steamcmd` installation on Ubuntu 22.04.

 The Docker container includes the PalServer pre-installed, but updates it whenever it's started.
-It's highly recommended to mount the whole `steamapps/common` directory, to avoid downloading updates every single time as that may take a while depending on your connection.
+It's highly recommended to mount the whole `steamapps/common` directory in a named volume, to avoid downloading updates every single time (as that may take a while depending on your connection) and to ensure the persistence of your world.

 The game requires that you expose UDP port `8211`.
 Make sure to allow it through your firewall and/or NAT.